MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Yiwen Guo, Chao Zhang, Changshui Zhang, Yurong Chen.
   - Digest: Our analyses reveal, both theoretically and empirically, that nonlinear DNN-based classifiers behave differently under l2 attacks from some linear ones.
 We further demonstrate that an appropriately higher model sparsity implies better robustness of nonlinear DNNs, whereas over-sparsified models can be more difficult to resist adversarial examples.

-- Generalisation in humans and deep neural networks. [[paper]](https://arxiv.org/abs/1808.08750) [[code]](https://github.com/rgeirhos/generalisation-humans-DNNs)
-  - Robert Geirhos, Carlos R. Medina Temme, Jonas Rauber, Heiko H. Schütt, Matthias Bethge, Felix A. Wichmann. *NeurIPS 2018*
-  - Digest: We compare the robustness of humans and current convolutional deep neural networks (DNNs) on object recognition under twelve different types of image degradations.

 - PAC-learning in the presence of evasion adversaries. [[paper]](https://arxiv.org/abs/1806.01471)
   - Daniel Cullina, Arjun Nitin Bhagoji, Prateek Mittal. *NeurIPS 2018*
   - Digest: In this paper, we step away from the attack-defense arms race and seek to understand the limits of what can be learned in the presence of an evasion adversary.
 In particular, we extend the Probably Approximately Correct (PAC)-learning framework to account for the presence of an adversary.

-- Why do deep convolutional networks generalize so poorly to small image transformations? [[paper]](https://arxiv.org/abs/1805.12177) [[code]](https://github.com/AzulEye/CNN-Failures)
-  - Aharon Azulay, Yair Weiss. *JMLR 2019*
-  - Digest: In this paper, we quantify this phenomena and ask why neither the convolutional architecture nor data augmentation are sufficient to achieve the desired invariance.
-Specifically, we show that the convolutional architecture does not give invariance since architectures ignore the classical sampling theorem, and data augmentation does not give invariance because the CNNs learn to be invariant to transformations only for images that are very similar to typical images from the training set.

 - Robustness May Be at Odds with Accuracy. [[paper]](https://arxiv.org/abs/1805.12152)
   - Dimitris Tsipras, Shibani Santurkar, Logan Engstrom, Alexander Turner, Aleksander Madry. *ICLR 2019*